gileCAD/AutoCAD-Csharp-Project-Template/README.md

     <TargetFrameworkVersion>v4.8</TargetFrameworkVersion>
 ```
 #### MyTemplate.vstemplate
-This file describle the template.
+This file describes the template.

 Name and Desription of the template.
 ```